 Rani of Jhansi’s birth name was Manikarnika.
 At age 4, her mother died.
 Manikarnika, given the nickname of Manu, was educated and well above other children her age.
 She was trained in shooting, horsemanship, fencing and mallakhamba.
 When she came to the age, she was married to Maharaja of Jhansi, Raja Gangadhar Newalkar.
 After the marriage, Manikarnika was given the new name of Lakshmibai.
 Sadly her first child, a son named Damodar Rao, died at the age of 4 months and shortly after Maharaja of Jhansi fell ill.
 Therefore the royal couple decided to adopt another son, Anand Rao, who was renamed to Damodar Rao.
 Maharaja of Jhansi died the day after the adoption.
 The fact that Damodar (Anand) Rao was adopted the Britsh East India Company didn’t allow him to claim the throne.
 And since there was no male heir to the throne, the Britsh East India Company annexed the state to its territories.
 However, when Rani of Jhansi heard about this she said that “Mein meri Jhansi nahi doongi” (I shall not surrender my Jhansi).

 In 1857 a large part of the Indian army rebelled against the British authorities.
 The British were setting high taxes, disrespecting Indian traditions and peoples and so much more.
-The rebellion lead to a massive bloodshed of both Indian and British soldiers and sent shockwaves throughout colonial Britain.
-One of the aims of the Britsh Eat India Company was to get Rani of Jhansi to bow her head down to them.
+The rebellion leads to a massive bloodshed of both Indian and British soldiers and sent shockwaves throughout colonial Britain.
+One of the aims of the Britsh East India Company was to get Rani of Jhansi to bow her head down to them.
 Under no circumstances did this happen.
 The British attacked back and Rani of Jhansi was grievously wounded.
-Since she did not want her body to be captured by the British she told a hermit to cremate her.
+Since she did not want her body to be captured by the British she told someone to cremate her.
 The story of her death varies slightly but this is the most common one I found.
 India gained Independence on 15th August 1957.

 This is just a short summary of the story.
 There are major details that are not part of the summary above.
 If you would like to know more please research into the story.
 It is an interesting and sad story.
-Majority of the information is from the movie and Wikipedia.
+The majority of the information is from the movie and Wikipedia.

 My Thoughts on Everything Above